engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 ```

 An array has also a member called Length that stores the number of elements in the array.
 So I added a new function that will return the length of the array function getLength().
-The function is public, it doesn't modify the blockchain so view and returns the length of the array, so a unit; and in the function's body, I'm writing return numbers, the name of the array.length the member.
+The function is public, it doesn't modify the blockchain so view and returns the length of the array, so a uint; and in the function's body, we return lenght of the array.

-OK, of course, here is returns, not return.
+of course, here is returns, not return.

 I'm deploying the new contract.

 This is the instance, and I want to see the number of elements in the array, so the length and the length is three.

 Now I'm changing the element at index 0.
 So index 0 and the element will be 100.
 I'm setting the element and now I'm getting the element at index 0 and it has returned 100.

-Great.

 As I said earlier, the elements of an array can be of any type, not just int Let's see a special type of array, that holds a sequence of bytes from 1 to up to 32.